larsks/python-actiontec/README.rst

 Ganglia_ is a distributed monitoring system that, like other such systems, stores data in RRD_ files and graphs the data on a web interface.
-This package includes a script (``ganglia/actiontec_metrics.py``) that produces metrics for Ganglia using the ``gmetric`` script.
+This package includes a script (``ganglia/actiontec_metrics.py``) that produces metrics for Ganglia using the ``gmetric`` tool.

 Using this script you can get graphs of system load and network interface statistics for your Actiontec router.

 .. _pexpect: http://pexpect.sourceforge.net/pexpect.html